Say hello to this gentle giant!

 This combined…

-With the fact that early on in this dog breeds development, Newfoundland had certain laws in place that “forbade” the ownership of more than one Newfoundland at a time.
-As a result, due to this law and the emerging popularity of this dog in Europe, the Newfoundland’s number diminished greatly in Canada, making England the new “hub” of the Newfoundland breed.
+With the fact that early on in this dog breeds development, Newfoundland had specific laws in place that “forbade” the ownership of more than one Newfoundland at a time.
+As a result, due to this law and the emerging popularity of this dog in Europe, Newfoundland’s number diminished significantly in Canada, making England the new “hub” of the Newfoundland breed.

 Unfortunately…